Consumer Reports Not Include Medical Debt Information

 - The underwriting of life insurance involving, or that may reasonably be expected to involve, a face amount of $150,000 or more.

-The bill makes exceptions to these prohibitions when unless the information is used in connection with a credit transaction involving, or that may reasonably be expected to involve, a principal amount that exceeds the national conforming loan limit value determined annually by the federal housing finance agency.
+The act eliminates both of these exceptions to the prohibition and substitutes a new exception, which applies to a credit transaction involving, or that may reasonably be expected to involve, a principal amount that exceeds the national conforming loan limit value for a one-unit property as determined annually by the federal housing finance agency.